goriok/runners-autoscaler/README.md

     repository: my-awesome-repository   # Name of the repository the Runner is added to.
 Optional: Provide the repository name if you want the Runner to be added at the repository level.
     labels:
       - demo1                           # Labels for the Runner.
+    namespace: runner-group-1           # Kubernetes namespace to set up the Runner on.
+The default namespace that is provided in the constants.py file will be used, if you do not create or add a different namespace.
+    type: manual                        # Type of the setup workflow.
+Will be extended with a new types soon.
+    parameters:
       runners_count: 1                  # Count of Runners to set up.
 Automatically scale up or scale down runners according to Bitbucket runners with status "ONLINE".
 If value `0` all idle runners with status "ONLINE" will be deleted.
 Default: 1.
-    namespace: runner-group-1           # Kubernetes namespace to set up the Runner on.
-The default namespace that is provided in the constants.py file will be used, if you do not create or add a different namespace.
   - name: Runner workspace group
     workspace: myworkspace
     labels:
       - demo2
+    namespace: runner-group-2
+    type: manual
+    parameters:
       runners_count: 0
-    namespace: runner-group-2
 ```